Repair H98 error, Panasonic NN-894s, 2M261-M36 magnetron : FIXED

 As funny at it may sounds, Amazon have actually plenty of Magnetron for cheap.

 On my side, I found one on Taobao for under 50 HKD including delivery.
-There is no way to beat this. this is a 2M292-M36, so I will have even 5% power for to cook a bit faster!.
+There is no way to beat this. this is a 2M292-M36, so I will have even 5% power for to cook a bit faster!
+Being based in China helps on this mater.

 The same goes for the Panasonic inverter board that I was able to source for 200 HKD.
 Both were second hand and tested.
 There is only 3 connections and two screws to hold the board, so changing it is quite simple.
 I did not even wanted to risk putting a new magnetron on my old board considering the damage I can see.
 The testing process on such do not value the risks.